Karuah

 Karuah lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Karuah's population is estimated at around 2,361.
-This reflects an increase of 743 people since the 2021 Census which reported a population of 1,618.
-The change is inferred from the resident population of 2,297 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 139 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Karuah's population is estimated at around 2,361 as of Feb 2026.
+This reflects an increase of 743 people (45.9%) since the 2021 Census, which reported a population of 1,618 people.
+The change is inferred from the resident population of 2,297, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024, and an additional 139 validated new addresses since the Census date.
 This level of population equates to a density ratio of 32 persons per square kilometer.
-Karuah's growth rate of 45.9% since the 2021 census exceeded that of the SA3 area (5.5%) and the Rest of NSW, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 73.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Karuah's 45.9% growth since the 2021 census exceeded the SA3 area (5.5%), along with the Rest of NSW, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, the suburb is expected to experience significant population increase, forecasted to expand by 856 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, exceptional growth is predicted over the period, placing Karuah in the top 10 percent of locations outside of capital cities.
+The area is expected to expand by 2,359 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 97.2% in total over the 17 years.

 Frequently Asked Questions - Population